DaveH355/clustered-shading/README.md

 </details>

+The compute shader has 128 "threads" per workgroup.
+We dispatch 27 workgroups for a total of 3456 threads.
+This is to fit the design of each thread processing a single cluster.
+Remember we have 12x12x24 = 3456 clusters.

+If you change anything, make sure to change your dispatch to match the total thread count with the number of clusters.

-Since each thread processes its own cluster and writes to its own part of the SSBO memory, we  don't need to use any shared memory or atomic operations!
+Also, since each thread processes its own cluster and writes to its own part of the SSBO memory, we  don't need to use any shared memory or atomic operations!
 This keeps the compute shader as parallel as possible.

-> [!NOTE]
-> There are 128 threads per workgroup to keep each one busy.
-You can have any workgroup size (within [limitations](https://www.khronos.org/opengl/wiki/Compute_Shader#Limitations)), as long as you change your dispatch to match the total thread count
-> with the number of clusters.
-> If we have 12x12x24 = `3456 clusters`, then we need to dispatch 27 workgroups for a total of 3456 threads.
-> We also only use the x dimension of the compute shader to keep things simple.

 ## Step 3: Consumption in fragment shader